GenomicsAotearoa/long-read-assembly/docs/pages/day3b_assembly_cleanup_annotation.md

     ln -s /nesi/nobackup/nesi02659/LRA/resources/ont_ul/aligned/verkko_trio_diploid.mm2.5mC.bam.bai
     ```

-**Now view the alignments in IGV**
+!!! jupyter "Now view the alignments in IGV"

     1. Open an IGV window as you did above.
 Don't forget to `module load IGV/2.16.1` (we need v 2.14 or greater)
     2. We need to use our assembly as the genome file.
 Do that by clicking the **Genomes** dropdown at the top and then select **Load Genome From File**.
 Navigate to your folder and select the Verkko trio genome that we copied in.
     3. Load the 5mC bam by clicking on the **File** dropdown then selecting **Load From File**
     4. Show the methylation predictions by right clicking on the alignment track and selecting **Color alignments by**, then click **base modifications (5mc)**

 **Explore the data a bit**

 Zoom in on a random region that is a few hundred basepairs in size.
 You can see the methylation levels in the track histogram and in the reads themselves.
 Red is methylated and blue is unmethylated.